BelaPlatform/bela_site/gsoc.md

 This project would be built primarily in JavaScript, with some secondary work in C++ to connect to the Bela core code.
 We are open to the inclusion of existing open-source libraries to build any of these components.

-**Goal:** Improve the features of the Bela oscilloscope and turn it into a full-fledged workbench for audio-rate signals.
+**Expected outcomes:** Improve some of the features of the Bela oscilloscope and turn it into a full-fledged workbench for audio-rate signals.
 **Hardware Skills:** Minimal
 **Software Skills:** Javascript, HTML, frontend **Possible Mentors:** Giulio Moro
-**Upstream Repository:** [https://github.com/BelaPlatform/Bela/](https://github.com/BelaPlatform/Bela/)
+**Expected size of project:** 175 or 350 hour **Upstream Repository:** [https://github.com/BelaPlatform/Bela/](https://github.com/BelaPlatform/Bela/) **Difficulty:** Medium

 ## Live patching with Pure Data on embedded devices